 Chrysler Corporation's first pony car was the A-body Plymouth Barracuda, introduced in 1964.
 The third-generation Barracuda (1970-1974), now called the Cuda, was a complete re-design.
-No longer Valiant-based, the Cuda was quite different from earlier models, with 426-cid Hemi and 440-cid versions available.
+No longer Valiant-based, the Cuda was quite different from earlier models, with 426ci Hemi and 440ci versions available.

 Designed to compete with the more upscale Cougar, the Dodge Challenger had larger body dimensions and more luxurious interior, and was aimed at more affluent young American buyers.

 Prior to 1972, published horsepower ratings were expressed as SAE (Society of Automotive Engineers) Gross.
 These figures reflected an engine's output without power-robbing accessories, such as cooling fan, exhaust system, and alternator.
 Starting in 1971 and going industry-wide in 1972, engine output was expressed as SAE Net, with horsepower measured at the rear wheel.
 The result was lower advertised horsepower ratings.

 With emission regulations and no-lead gas already bringing about lower compression ratios, Pony car sales started falling after 1970.
 Performance faded as emissions standards and safety concerns increased.
 The 1973 U.S. Oil Crisis made the gas-thirsty Pony cars fall further in the marketplace.

-The Dodge Challenger, Plymouth Cuda, and AMC Javelin were gone after 1974.
-Both the Chevrolet Camaro and Pontiac Firebird would continue until 2002.
-The RWD Mercury Cougar continued until 1997, and brought back in 1999 as a front-wheel drive model powered by a DOHC 24-valve six-cylinder engine.
+The RWD Mercury Cougar continued until 1997, and brought back in 1999 as a front-wheel drive model powered by a six-cylinder engine.
 The Ford Mustang has been in continuous production since 1964.